 If you work as part of a team and feel you can’t contribute your ideas, your enthusiasm will fade quickly.
 Groupthink can be minimized by encouraging contrary opinions, validating them, not criticizing team members that come up with these contrary opinions, and generally ensuring that every team member that has something to bring to the table, is heard.

 Functional teams in particular are prone to this, especially when the culture of the organization emphasizes boundaries and penalties.
 The pursuit of consensus and conformance can quickly give rise to mediocrity and substandard performance within teams.

-When you are unable to speak your mind for fear of upsetting others or not playing along with the team, there are far ranging consequences:
+When individuals are unable to speak out for fear of upsetting others or not playing along with the team, there are far ranging consequences:

 Business analysts who are in leadership positions or are constantly interacting with stakeholders should facilitate meetings with the aim of minimizing the effects of groupthink, as much as possible.

 Here are some ways BAs can rise to the challenge of addressing groupthink among their teams and relevant stakeholders:

 Assign a team member as devil’s advocate to question opinions during meetings

 Avoid stating your expectations from the outset and encourage discourse in order to gain insight into the variety of opinions

 Collect and use anonymous suggestions for business improvement.
 This will make team members feel their opinions count.